vixie/cron/Documentation/Features.md

 #### $\huge\texttt{\textcolor{SkyBlue}{TZ}}$

 <pre>
-Can be set, but ignored other <br>
+Can be set, but ignored other
-than for the command it runs.
+than for the command it runs
 </pre>

 <br>